Uma Thurman Takes The Stand In Bitter Custody Dispute

-Uma Thurman and her ex-fiancé Arpad “Arki” Busson are currently fighting a custody case in the Manhattan Supreme Court over their four-year-old daughter, Rosalind Arusha Arkadina Altalune Florence Thurman-Busson, known as Luna.
+Uma Thurman and her ex-fiancé Arpad “Arki” Busson are currently fighting a custody case in the Manhattan Supreme Court over their 4-year-old daughter, Rosalind Arusha Arkadina Altalune Florence Thurman-Busson, known as Luna.
 The Kill Bill star and Busson, a French businessman, have been engaged in the nasty legal wrangle since 2014.

 #UmaThurman #custody battle – ex says kids at £34k school are too “dirty and disheveled” for their daughter https://t.co/GcnIZEAeDe pic.twitter.com/zZD4kFNcio